mqpiffle/fruitcakes-fruits/README.md

 Views - the different ways we can see our data, whether it's a JSON response or an HTML response.
 Determines how our data can be viewed by the user.

 Controllers - Tell us what we can do and connect views to our models.
 We can think of our routes as out controllers, because they determine how a user can interaect with our resources.

+## How we talk about what we're doing

+We're using express framework to build a server, in which we are using mongoose to process a request and run CRUD operations using a mongoDB instance.

+What we're building is a REST api that runs full CRUP operations on a single resource.